MushroomFleet/the-best-universe/README.md

 /StarMade/data/npcFactions/**SpaceApes**/
 This addon npcFaction Pack includes a complete low tech space ape faction with all ships and stations.
 Once this is added to your server, you must run the following command to enable the new faction:
 /npc_spawn_faction "SpaceApes" "Apes can Space!"
-"Space Apes" 15
+"SpaceApes" 15

 More Files will be added in time as we change more elements of the game in our server.